ugurcankok/Machine_Learning/README.md

   Data preprocessing is a data mining technique that involves transforming raw data into an understandable format.
 Real-world data is often incomplete, inconsistent, and/or lacking in certain behaviors or trends, and is likely to contain many errors.
 Data preprocessing is a proven method of resolving such issues.

+  # Machine Learning ProcessSteps in Data Preprocessing

+  * Step 1 : Import the libraries
+  * Step 2 : Import the data-set
+  * Step 3 : Check out the missing values
+  * Step 4 : See the Categorical Values
+  * Step 5 : Splitting the data-set into Training and Test Set
+  * Step 6 : Feature Scaling

 * ### [1.
 Regression Algorithms](https://github.com/ugurcankok/Machine_Learning/tree/master/src/1.%20Regression)